+Summary Report

-Summary Report 2021 ALFRED E. ALQUIST SEISMIC SAFETY COMMISSION Mission: Support the People of California to Reduce Life and Economic Losses from earthquake related disasters.
+2021 ALFRED E. ALQUIST SEISMIC SAFETY COMMISSION

+Mission: Support the People of California to Reduce Life and Economic Losses from earthquake related disasters.

 Alfred E. Alquist Seismic Safety Commission (SSC)

-Tel (916)263-5506 Fax (916)263-0594

-2945 Ramco Street Suite 195 West Sacramento CA 95691 www.ssc.ca.gov
+Table of Contents

 Contents

 Executive Summary 1

 Financial Summary 4

-Projects 6
+Projects 6 ô

+Executive Summary

-Executive Summary The following annual report provides a brief overview of the projects of the Alfred E. Alquist Seismic Safety Commission (SSC) in 2021.
-Once the projects are completed, all reports or studies produced are posted on the SSC "publications" webpage at http://ssc.gov/forms_pubs/ The SSC is among the seismic safety resources for the State of California dedicated to reducing earthquake risk for the people of California since 1975.
+The following annual report provides a brief overview of the projects of the Alfred E. Alquist Seismic Safety Commission (SSC) in 2021.
+Once the projects are completed, all reports or studies produced are posted on the SSC "publications" webpage at http://ssc.gov/forms-pubs/

+The SSC is among the seismic safety resources for the State of California dedicated to reducing earthquake risk for the people of California since 1975.
 The SSC investigates earthquakes, reports on earthquake-related issues, and evaluates and recommends to the Governor and Legislature policies needed to reduce earthquake risks.
 Although the SSC has no regulatory authority over earthquake policy, the SSC strives to ensure a coordinated framework for establishing earthquake safety policies and programs in California.

+Sincerely,

+Richard J. McCarthy

+SSC Executive Director

+SSC Vision

-Sincerely, Richard J. McCarthy SSC Executive Director SSC Vision Achieve resiliency by providing state, local government and the public with state-ofthe-art disaster tools that will reduce losses and expedite recovery.
-2021 SSC Staff Richard J. McCarthy-Executive Director Salina Valencia Director of Legislation & Communications Tanya Black Administrative Processes Manager Michael Orille Project Analyst Jia Wang-Connelly, Senior Structural Engineer
+Achieve resiliency by providing state, local government and the public with state-of-the-art disaster tools that will reduce losses and expedite recovery.

+2021 SSC Staff

+Richard J. McCarthy-Executive Director Salina Valencia Director of Legislation & Communications Tanya Black Administrative Processes Manager Michael Orille Project Analyst Jia Wang-Connelly, Senior Structural Engineer